Women and Feminine Tarot Cards

 The Female Figures of the Major Arcana

-It’s something that needs to be said and dealt with: yes, the origins of Tarot are tainted with sexism.
+Yes, the origins of Tarot are tainted with sexism.
 They also show a social order which is (becoming?) completely obsolete but used to mean something.

 Today, we can grow past these “stains” and simply keep the universal language and symbolism of the cards.
 Its intelligent structure makes it possible.
 But to truly understand all the nuances of the female figures of Tarot, we sometimes need to dive back into the darkness of essentially sexist and sexophobic Medieval times.

 The very essence of feminine intuition, motherly love, patience and ancient sacred knowledge all lie in this card.

 The High Priestess is a woman who’s already lived a lot.
 She does not represent a young girl.
 To become the High Priestess, one has to go through many experiences and different phases of life, love and health.

 Time and life are her teachers.
 Through them, she understands the secrets and reasons of our very presence in the world.
 That’s what the book she is holding is about.
 It is a book that can only be understood through intuition.
 No matter how many times and how fast you read it, you may only understand it through experience.

 The High Priestess often represents the Mother or a mother.
 She is supposedly based on the legendary figure of Pope Joan, the only female Pope in “history”.
 Joan was not only a Pope, she was a mother too.